dazelpro/dazelpro/README.md

     <img src = "https://dazelpro.com/assets/images/wave.gif" width = "30px">
 </h1>
 <p align='center'>
     I am a Web Development.
 For the PHP programming language I am proficient at using Codeigniter.
 As for the Javascript section on the Frontend, I usually use Angular Framework and NodeJS Express as Backend.
-I can also use several databases such as Oracle, SQL-Server, MySQL, and MongoDB.
+I can also use several databases such as Oracle, SQL-Server, MySQL, PostgreSQL and MongoDB.
 </p>